dc138/st-patched/README.md

 - `Control Shift C` and `Control Shif V` for copy-pasting.
 - `Control Shift Y` or `Shift Insert` to paste selection.
 - `Control Shift Prior`, `Control Shift Next` and `Control Shift Home` to zoom in, out and reset zoom, respectively.
-- `Meta l` and `Meta o` to scroll visible urls and open them, respectively.
+- `Meta l` and `Meta o` to scroll through visible URLs and open them, respectively.

 ## Undercurl